Battery Care

 Error!
 Bad return status for module build on kernel: ...

-Kernel module tp-smapi is not loaded
+Kernel module tp-smapi or acpi_call is not loaded

 ThinkPads only